- As low as $325/Night

 If you're looking to experience the dynamic energy of North Charleston, you'll be pleased to know that it's just a short 10-min. drive away.
 Explore the shopping districts, catch a show at the performing arts center, or indulge in the local culinary scene.

 And let's not forget about the beach!
-Within a 15-mile drive, you can sink your toes into the warm sand and appreciate the exhilarating waters of the close by beach.
+Within a 15-mile drive, you can sink your toes into the warm sand and appreciate the invigorating waters of the close by beach.
 Whether you're seeking relaxation or thrilling water activities, the beach provides the ideal backdrop for a fun-filled day.

 About the Area